People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 Dogo Argentinos look absolutely terrifying, but this prickly appearance actually belies their fun-loving personality.

-Described by the AKC as cheerful, humble and friendly, Dogo Argentinos are big dogs with big muscles, big heads and big mouths.
-Everything about them simply screams power and strength.
+Described by the AKC as cheerful, humble, and friendly, Dogo Argentinos are big dogs with big muscles, big heads, and big mouths.
+Everything about them simply screams power and strength, though it is important to understand that they do not have an inherently aggressive nature.

-Reaching about 27 inches in height and 100 pounds in weight (females are slightly smaller), Dogo Argentinos — or Argentine Mastiffs, as they are also called – were originally developed to hunt big game, and many hunters still use them in pursuit of feral pigs.
+Reaching about 27 inches in height and 100 pounds in weight (females are slightly smaller), Dogo Argentinos — or Argentine mastiffs, as they are also called – are powerful runners who were originally developed to hunt big game.
+Indeed, many hunters still use them in pursuit of feral pigs.

 Dogo Argentinos require a lot of exercise to remain healthy, and they need plenty of attention from their family to avoid depression and the development of destructive behaviors.

-Boerboels were originally developed by South African pioneers in the seventeenth century to perform a variety of tasks, including hunting and livestock guarding – they were even expected to stand guard against predators as formidable as leopards and hyenas.
+Boerboels were originally developed by South African pioneers in the seventeenth century to perform a variety of tasks, including hunting and livestock guarding – they were even expected to be excellent guard dogs who were willing to stand up to predators as formidable as leopards and hyenas.
 Today, they are primarily companion dogs, albeit ones that easily deter any who would wish to do you harm.

 With an athleticism that belies their size and bulk, Boerboels move confidently through the world, meeting challenges head-on.